UCB-Econ-148/sp24/proj3.md

 ## Groups
 This is a group project.
 Good collaboration and leadership will be needed for a successful replication.
 We ask that you organize yourself in groups of 4.
 Groups may have members from different discussion sections.
 We encourage you to use Ed as a place to look for team members, as well as the following [form](https://forms.gle/Z3UUcFPcUMAaBPYY8).

-If you are looking for a group to join or if you're a group looking for additional members, please fill out this [form](https://forms.gle/Z3UUcFPcUMAaBPYY8) before **Friday April 5th, 11:59pm**.
+If you are looking for a group to join or if you are in a group looking for additional members, please fill out this [form](https://forms.gle/Z3UUcFPcUMAaBPYY8) before **Friday April 5th, 11:59pm**.
 We will fill groups short of members by Monday April 8th.

 ---